solana-mobile/mobile-wallet-adapter/spec/spec.md

 where:

-- `signed_payloads`: the corresponding base64-encoded signed transaction payloads, each with a maximum pre-encoding size of `MAX_TRANSACTION_SZ`
+- `signed_transaction`: the corresponding base64-encoded signed transaction payloads, each with a maximum pre-encoding size of `MAX_TRANSACTION_SZ`

 ###### Errors
 {: .no_toc }